Other People Giving Away Free Books is NOT Ruining Your Ability to Sell Your Own

 There are numerous ways you can use free books to draw people towards the rest of your catalog.

 You can, for example, include advertising throughout the freebie that points towards your other books.
-You don’t want to overdo it, though, or you risk souring the reader’s experience, which does not incline them towards giving you money.
-I frequently also put discount codes into my free books, giving downloaders further incentive to come back and buy product.
+You don’t want to overdo it, though, or you risk souring the reader’s experience, which won’t encourage them to pay for your book.
+I also frequently include discount codes in my free books, giving downloaders further incentive to come back and buy a product.

-You can also limit your free books to be downloadable from landing pages that display direct links to your other products, focusing attention on the latter without distraction.
-(I’ll spend time discussing landing pages in a later blog entry, but for now you can look it up if you don’t know what a proper landing page is, as defined by the marketing perspective.)
-Landing pages are also useful for building mailing lists and social media followers, which allows you to restrict your provided free books to people who subscribe to the former or follow you via the latter.
+You can also limit your free books to downloadable options on landing pages that display direct links to your other products.
+This focuses their attention on the latter without distraction.
+(I discuss using landing pages in another article.)
+Landing pages are also useful for building mailing lists and social media followers.
+Doing so allows you to restrict your provided free books to people who subscribe to the former or follow you via the latter.

-Regardless of how you choose to do it, dangling freebies in front of a potential customer with a sales pitch directly to follow is a time-tested method that works in just about every consumer industry.
+Regardless of how you choose to do it, dangling free books and other freebies in front of a potential customer with a sales pitch directly to follow is a time-tested method that works in just about every consumer industry.
 There are reasons why you still find people giving away free samples in grocery stores, after all.

 Make customers work for their free books

-If someone wants a free book, require them to perform a task that helps you in some way.
-I, for instance, have held give away promotions that provide free products to the first X amount of people who post or share promotional materials on their social media.
-This turns recipients of free books into advertising outlets that not only increase readership directly (via them individually) but also helps increase it indirectly (via their dispersal of my promotional material.)
+If someone wants free books from you, require they perform a task that helps you in some way.
+I, for instance, have run giveaway promotions that provide free products to the first X people who post or share promotional materials on their social media.
+This turns people who receive your free books into advertising outlets.
+They not only increase readership directly (via them individually) but also indirectly (via their distribution of my promotional material).

-I don’t even necessarily require these promotions point towards other products directly.
-There is value in simply getting people to spread links to your website across social media considering how much weight such backlinks carry with Google.
-The more times you can get people to post links to your website on social media, the more likely Google is to consider your website to contain valuable content and index it higher during online searches as a result.
-The higher you rank during online searches, the more likely potential customers are to find your website, look at your product, and buy something.
+I don’t necessarily require these promotions to point directly to other products.
+There is value in simply getting people to share links to your website on social media.
+The more times you can get people to post links to your website on social media, the more likely Google is to consider your website’s content to be valuable.
+Doing so means Google will index your content higher in online search results.
+This makes it more likely that potential customers will find your website, look at your product, and buy something.

 Centralize Your Freebies

 Don’t offer the same free books or other freebies on every site you sell from.
 Doing so dilutes their ability to help you sell other products.
 Mix and match other free books across your different sales hubs to see what works best, so long as you’re not making any of them universally available.
-You do this because, if possible, you want to focus the traffic the free books bring in, allowing you to maximize how you transform the traffic they draw into sales.
+This focuses the traffic the free books bring in, allowing you to maximize converting traffic into sales.

-In general, I’ve personally found that keeping the freebies where you are able to generate the most traffic (duh) and have the greatest control over how you can commercialize that traffic (double duh!) is best.
-In other words, making your freebies available on the storefronts from which you only see a trickle of sales each month is actually harmful to your ability to use those free books to increase sales because there isn’t much selling potential there to begin with.
+In general, keeping the free books where you generate the most traffic and have the most control over monetization is best.
+So, making your free books available on the storefronts from which you only see a trickle of sales harms your ability to use those freebies to increase sales.
+You can’t generate sales with free books if there isn’t much selling potential there to begin with.

 Tracking customer patterns is key

-As with any marketing strategy, offering free books with a plan is all well and good in its own right, but you’re only doing the job half-assed if you’re not tracking the data.
+As with any marketing strategy, offering free books with a plan is all well and good in its own right.
+However, you’re only doing the job half-assed if you don’t track the data.
 An analytics account is a must these days if you want to do any serious sales tracking.
 This will allow you to see what is working and what is not.

-Where analytics are not possible, come up with a way to at least track some of the traffic to your free books, such as offering special deals/discounts that are specific to the products from a given sales hub.
+Where analytics are not possible, come up with a way to at least track some of your free books traffic.
+Try offering special deals or discounts specific to products from a given sales hub, for example.
 That way, when someone makes use of that deal/discount, you know where they got the freebie from.
-This won’t give you the full picture because not everyone will make use of the deal/discount, but it’s better than nothing.
+This won’t give you the full picture, since not everyone will take advantage of the deal/discount.
+Still, it’s better than nothing.

 Here’s me putting my money where my mouth is with a number of pay what you want products that are earning money: